2025–26 Turkish Cup: First round

-28 Second League, 46 Third League and 16 Regional Amateur League teams will compete in this round.
-Seeds were applied in the single-leg round.
+28 Second League, 46 Third League and 16 Regional Amateur League teams competed in this round.
+Seeding took place in this single-leg round.
 The draw was held on 21 August 2025.
 The match schedules were announced on 25 August 2025.
 24 seeded and 21 unseeded teams qualified for the next round.
-18 Second League, 23 Third League and 4 Regional Amateur League teams qualified to the next round.
-Biggest upset was Dersimspor (154) eliminating Adanaspor (41).
-Lowest-ranked team qualified for the next round was Dersimspor (154).
-Highest-ranked team eliminated was MKE Ankaragücü (39).
+18 Second League, 23 Third League, and 4 Regional Amateur League teams qualified for the next round.
+The biggest upset was Dersimspor (154) eliminating Adanaspor (41).
+The lowest-ranked team to qualify for the next round was Dersimspor (154).
+The highest-ranked team eliminated was MKE Ankaragücü (39).